RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Experiment details and baseline methods

 The diffusion model was trained on the OpenFWI dataset~\cite{openfwi}, encompassing FF-B, FV-B, CV-B, and CF-B velocity model families, using a U-Net architecture with ResBlock and Attention Block components (Fig.~\ref{fig:diffusion}a).
 The model architecture incorporated 1,000 diffusion steps with a sigmoidal noise schedule (start = $-3$, end = 3, $\tau=1$) in Alg.~\ref{alg:sigmoid_noise_schedule}, 64 base channels with progressive channel multipliers (1, 2, 4, 8), and 4 attention heads.
-We trained the model for 400,000 iterations using a batch size of 32 and a learning rate of 0.0002.
+We trained the model for 600,000 iterations (parameter update steps over mini-batches) using a batch size of 32 and a learning rate of 0.0002.

+The training loss converged after approximately 300,000 iterations and continued to oscillate (Fig.~\ref{fig:diffusion_training}, left), which is typical behavior for diffusion model training.
+We evaluated the Fr\'echet Inception Distance (FID) score to assess generation quality every 100,000 iterations (Fig.~\ref{fig:diffusion_training}, right).
+While the FID score generally decreases as training progresses, we found that optimal inversion performance does not necessarily align with the lowest FID.
+Specifically, inversion accuracy is the highest at around 400,000 to 500,000 iterations for both clean seismic data and data contaminated with Gaussian noise ($\sigma=0.5$) (Fig.~\ref{fig:checkpoints_performance}).
+Therefore, all the diffusion-model-based results reported in this paper are produced using the network trained with 400,000 iterations.